-During the fiscal year 2017/18, the Company maintained comprehensive and effective communications with its investors and analysts through multiple channels including investor conferences, roadshows, company visits, one-on-one meetings, teleconferences, IR website, social media, new product newsletters and email alerts on Lenovo events.
-The senior management team presented its annual and quarterly earnings results through webcast, conference calls, social media and face-to-face meetings to communicate with international and domestic shareholders, investors and analysts.
+The senior management team presented the annual and quarterly earnings results through webcast, conference calls, social media and face-to-face meetings to communicate with shareholders, investors and analysts.
 The frequent communication enhanced the understanding of the capital market on the business strategy, development tactics and competitive edges of the Company.

-Lenovo Transform
+Lenovo Transform 2.0

-June 20, 2017 | New York City
+September 13, 2018 | New York City